timescale/docs/tutorials/grafana/grafana-timescalecloud.md

 ### Configuring TimescaleDB as data source

-To configure TimescaleDB service on Timescale Cloud with your Grafana installation, log in to Grafana and proceed to step 5 in this procedure.
+To configure Timescale with your Grafana installation, log in to Grafana and proceed to step 5 in this procedure.

 1. In the [MST account][mst-login] `Services` view, click the name of your new